smucclaw/sandbox/regina/pdpa/README.md

 7. A browser page should pop up that you can interact with.
 Otherwise try clicking on the URL that appears in the terminal
 8. To exit, hit `Ctrl` and `C` button
 9. To exit environment, simply `deactivate`

+# Universal Dependencies
+1. Make sure you have the necessary libraries and modules in your virtual environment
+   1. `pip install spacy-udpipe`
+   2. `pip install nltk`
+2. Visualisze the trees of (i) text in terminal and (ii) tags in terminal and (iii) combo of text with UD pos in browser, do `python3 pdpa_ud.py`